project-fluxo/fluxo/README.md

 ## List of Contributors

-Numerous people have worked on the code and here is the full list of contributors: ...
+Numerous people have worked and are working on the code and here is the full list of contributors: [CONTRIBUTORS.md](CONTRIBUTORS.md)

 We would like to thank all for their effort.